OpenFAST/KiteFAST/glue-codes/kitefast/documentation/OUTLINE.rst

 ~~~~~~~~~~~~~~
 The repository is called `sandbox` and contains all of the source code
 and installation scripts required to compile and run kite simulations.

+The primary branches for active development are `master` and `dev`.
+Generally,
+`dev` contains the latest work and is merged into `master` after testing
+is completed.

 All paths in the documentation assume that the main directory is
 called `sandbox`.
 In addition to other general OpenFAST related content,